Abdullah165/com.abdullah.objectpool/README.md

 # Advanced Object Pooling for Unity

 A highly scalable, generic object pooling system built on `UnityEngine.Pool`.
-This package uses the Factory Pattern and Type Abstraction to manage all your prefabs (Bullets, Enemies, UI, etc.) through a single, centralized manager.
+This package uses the Factory Pattern and ID-based tracking to efficiently manage all your prefabs and variants (Bullets, Enemies, UI, etc.) through a single, centralized manager.

 ## Features

-* **Eliminates GC Spikes:** Pre-warms object memory to prevent frequent `Instantiate` and `Destroy` overhead during intensive gameplay loops.
+* **Eliminates GC Spikes:** Pre-warms object memory to prevent frequent `Instantiate` and `Destroy` overhead during the runtime gameplay loop.
-* **Completely Generic:** Uses `Dictionary<Type, object>` so you don't need to write separate pooling scripts for different objects.
+* **Full Variant Support (V1.1):** Uses `Dictionary<ulong, object>` tied to `GetInstanceID()`.
+This allows you to pool multiple different prefabs that share the exact same script (e.g., a "FireBullet" prefab and an "IceBullet" prefab, both using `Bullet.cs`).
 * **Factory Pattern Driven:** Decouples the instantiation logic from the memory management logic.
-* **Plug & Play:** Drop it into any project and start pooling instantly.
+* **Auto-Tracking Architecture:** Pooled objects automatically remember their origin pool, allowing for a completely clean `Release()` API without needing to pass IDs back manually.

 ## Installation (Unity Package Manager)